michielbdejong/documents/nlnet-grant.md

 When the standard is written, we'll work to promote it.
 We hope that many HSP and many stores will adopt the standard and open their implementation.

 As more and more people are concerned about their privacy and data ownership, we see more and more projects in this area trying to solve this issue.
 Most of them are software based, but without the service in mind.
 Even worse, there is no interoperability in mind.
 But we see that ever more people are interested.
 So in terms of development, this is a really interesting area to focus on.
 And so the ultimate goal is for all people have their [Freedom Box](https://freedomboxfoundation.org/) at home.
-In the mean time, as it is still complicated for most of the people, we offer them this hosted solution.
+In the mean time, as it is still complicated for most, we offer this hosted solution.

-We believe that redecentralizing the internet is the most important mission we have today.
+We believe that redecentralizing the Internet is the most important mission we have today.
 And this standard is one more step closer.

-###  1.5. relevance for nlnet's mission
+###  1.5. relevance for NLnet's mission

-We believe writing software to make the internet a better place is nice.
+We believe writing FOSIA to make the Internet a better place is nice.
 But it is not worth the effort if nobody is willing to host it.
 We offer to solve this challenge.
 Hosting Free and Open Source Software is the way to help people (not just geeks) escape mass surveillance, and getting back data ownership.

 ## 2. Existing work by others